wharfkit/website/src/lib/docs/ContractKit/FirstMethod.md

 ## Return Value

-It returns a [TableCursor](/docs/contract-kit/cursor) which you can then use to paginate through the rows.
+The `first` method returns a [Cursor](/docs/contract-kit/cursor) instance which can be used to paginate through the table rows.